 - The next standard step of the treatment process is to adjust prescribed PD medications.

-- The goal of this step is to improve psychosis without worsening PD motor symptoms.
+- The goal of this step is to reduce hallucinations and delusions without worsening PD motor symptoms.

-- The clinician may decide to skip this step and proceed to step 3 if the patient is unable to tolerate potential worsening of PD symptoms.
+- The clinician may decide to skip this step and proceed to step 3 if the person with PD is unable to tolerate potential worsening of PD symptoms.

-- The following recommendations have been made for reducing or discontinuing PD medications for the management of psychosis: Reduce or discontinue medications in the following order until psychosis resolves:
+- The following recommendations have been made for reducing or discontinuing PD medications for the management of hallucinations and delusions.
+Reduce or discontinue medications in the following order until psychosis resolves:

-- If psychosis does not resolve, reduce Sinemet doses
+- If the hallucinations and delusions do not resolve, reduce Sinemet doses.

 - There are a variety of techniques and measures that can be performed when adjusting PD medications.